congnguyenthanhdhbk/asure-pro/README.md

 7. Java have various ecosystem tools to apply in project as Jenkins, Sonaqueber, Gradle, Maven etc
 ### Q2: I have no experience for developing mobile application.
 I am only focus on developing as backend developer by using java
 ### Q3: I have 2 years experience for applying devops to develop CI/CD.
 I can hand on below tools:
+1. Implement CI/CD to build and deploy service.
+I am always following tools:
-1. Jenkins
+- Jenkins
-2. Linux, CentOS
+- Linux, CentOS
-3. Kubernetes, Docker
+- Kubernetes, Docker
-4. Terraform
+- Terraform
-5. GitOps
+- GitOps
+2. Implement test automation
+3. Always monitor system by applying tools Prometheus, Grafana, Cloudwatch
+4. Build alert system to trigger any issue regarding the system
+5. Monitor logs, tracing and another metrics on prometheus, grafana, cloudwatch
 ## Q4: I have experiences for setup AWS cloud and apply below service for my project
 1. SNS (simple Notification Service) and SQS (Simple Queue Service) as queue to delivery message in system
 2. EKS (Elastic Kubernetes Service) to host a Kubernetes for build service by using Helm, Kubectl to deploy specific service